What is my first lesson like?

 A large part of what we do is helping singers stop shouting whilst they sing.
 Once they've done this, they can increase the volume, support, intensity, rasp, etc, but not before or too soon, otherwise they go back to shouting!

-We also do teach support.
+1. We definitely do teach support.

 2. We do teach the bright tone necesary for singing and projecting.
-'Bratty NAY' for example.
+'Bratty NAY', for example.